Sillybutts/SLAB/README.md

 ### Performance:
 As testing is done, I will update this part of the page with common spring/barrel combos for specific FPS numbers.

 Keep in mind that SCARs usually reduce performance a bit.
 If you plan to use a SCAR, make sure your barrel is long enough to come out the end of the muzzle for attaching the SCAR.
+Also keep in mind that a SCAR acts as a barrel lengthener to some extent.

+I usually recommend 12 inch barrel + MegaXL Spigot SCAR with SF25-TC or 5.5" k25 for maximum reasonable performance on the SLAB.
+It should hit ~220 fps.

 **788, 4.5 INCH LENGTH**:
 - 10in/25cm barrel: 130 FPS